 Important

-directory paths are now defined as values in the $settings
+directory path are defined as values in the $settings

 array: